9 Places Associated with Historical Figures Who Loved Kanagawa

 <URL> http://www.city.odawara.kanagawa.jp/public-i/facilities/literature-museum/douyoukan.html

-6. The hot spring inn where Natsume Soseki stayed for long periods
+(6) A hot spring inn where Natsume Soseki stayed for long periods

-[Amano-ya (Main building) Currently the Yugawara Museum of Art] (Yugawara)
+[Amano-ya (Main Building) Currently the Yugawara Museum of Art] (Yugawara)

-[Yugawara Museum of Art]
+[Yugawara Municipal Museum of Art]

 Address: 623-1 Miyagami, Yugawara-cho, Ashigarashimo-gun, Kanagawa Prefecture